 It is unclear how many of these issues will be resolved in the immediate future, even though there is a general agreement that the Telecommunications Act of 1996, which made the promotion of competition a basic tenet of U.S. telecommunications policy, is no longer adequate and should be modified.
 It took almost 20 years for a consensus to develop making the 1996 Act possible; hopefully, the U.S. can arrive more quickly at a consensus as to how it should be changed.

 Acknowledgment

-The authors would like to thank Jesse Jachman for his major contribution in compiling this chapter.
+The authors would like to thank Stefanie Alfonso-Frank and Brett Farley for their major contributions in compiling this chapter.